tubbo/docker-dev/README.md

 * `.powrc`
 * `.powenv`

+### Zero Configuration

+It's possible to have `docker-dev` automatically boot Docker applications when you request them in the browser, based on the folder they are located in on your computer.
+To do this, remove the `~/.docker-dev` directory and symlink it to the directory all of your code lives in, like so (command example is from macOS):

+    rm -rf ~/.docker-dev && ln -s ~/Code ~/.docker-dev

+This will cause

 ### Important Note On Ports and Domain Names

 * Default privileged ports are 80 and 443